If you won a Public Vote or Juried Award at last year's event, you must wait one year before entering again.

 What Happens If You Win

-- For all winners of the Public Vote and Juried Awards, monetary prizes will be awarded in a lump sum to the individual Artist in whose name the Artwork was submitted or split between collaborators.
+- For all winners of the Public Vote and Juried Awards, monetary prizes will be awarded in a lump sum to the individual Artist in whose name the Artwork was submitted or split between team members.